projectcalico/calico/calico/networking/ip-autodetection.md

 - **Including CIDRs**

-  A list of IP ranges in CIDR format to determine valid IP addresses on the node to choose from.
+  {{site.prodname}} will select any IP address from the node that falls within the given CIDRs.
 For example:

   ```
   kind: Installation